Fremantle Theatre Company Season 2022 / 23

 The FTC Shakespeare In The Park is back!
-For another whirlwind tour up and down the coast, to Margaret River, Albany, Bunbury and Perth - to delight families and and fun-in-the-sun seeking folk.
+For another whirlwind tour up and down the coast, to Margaret River, Albany, Bunbury, and Perth - to delight families and fun-in-the-sun-seeking folk.

-In this down-under re-telling of an already truly topsy-turvy tale, hearts will be on sleeves, swords in hand and all manner of tongues will be firmly pressed in cheeks.
-And you can be assured of an hilarious evening at the theatre, under the stars, amidst the splendour of our incredible WA summer skies!
+In this down-under re-telling of an already truly topsy-turvy tale, hearts will be on sleeves, swords in hand, and all manner of tongues will be firmly pressed in cheeks.
+And you can be assured of a hilarious evening at the theatre, under the stars, amidst the splendour of our incredible WA summer skies!

 Access: Each venue is open to ticket-holders two hours ahead of the show, arrive early enough to park, find your spot and enjoy the open-air ambiance of each site.

 Limits: No BYO, the venues are licensed and you can buy onsite.

 by Lucy Prebble

 May 10 - 27

 A difficult and touching exploration of the rarest thing.
 The dearest thing.
 The tiny spark that binds two hearts.
 Penned by the award-winning playwright and current co-executive producer and writer on HBO's smash-hit Succession (Golden Globe winner for Best Drama Series, Best Actor, Best Supporting Actress) and is the co-creator of the new HBO Max series I Hate Suzie.

 Haddaway asked us in 1995 ‘What is Love?’.
 And we beg the question anew:

 Is it physical?
 Cerebral?
 Accidental?
 Is it chemical?